BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 ![DeepSlice step 0](assets/img/fiji_deepslice_0.png)

-After clicking it, a web page should open at DeepSlice web interface:
+After clicking it, a web page will open in your browser with the DeepSlice interface:

 ![DeepSlice web interface](assets/img/deepslice_web.png)

 You can drag and drop the content of your dataset folder into this page, and then submit the task.

+---
+warning: Checking `Slower but more accurate results` is strongly adivsed because DeepSlice is very fast anyway.
+If your slices are regularly evenly spaced, you can click `Use section numbers`.
+Check `Normalise section angles` because ABBA forces this normalization anyway afterwards (only one cutting angle allowed).
+---

 When the registration is done, you can download the result xml file: